French Hotel Barges Vacations Cruises Tours Charters Barging in France England Scotland Ireland Holland Germany Italy BargeCharters.com

 The Netherlands - Barging in Holland - Dutch Barge Cruises

-Is it HOLLAND or THE NETHERLANDS ???
+Is it Holland or The Netherlands ???

-AALSMEER | GOUDA | DELFT | AMSTERDAM | HAARLEM | ROTTERDAM | KEUKENHOF GARDENS | QUEEN'S DAY April 30th
+AALSMEER | GOUDA | DELFT | LEIDEN | AMSTERDAM | HAARLEM | ROTTERDAM | KEUKENHOF GARDENS | QUEEN'S / KING'S DAY

 In the Middle Ages, Aalsmeer owed its importance to fishing, livestock, the peat trade and, from about the year 1450, horticulture.
 Horticulture became increasingly important as the nearby town of Amsterdam grew in size and population.
-This development was promoted by the draining of the Haarlemmermeer in the 19th century.
-The town's horticultural activity began with the cultivation of lilac, but later switched to potted plants and cut flowers.
-There are now well over 600 flower nurseries in Aalsmeer, with greenhouses covering an area of some 1,500 acres (600 hectares).
+This development was promoted by the draining of the Haarlemmermeer in the 17th century.
+As a consequence, fishing in the area declined, and the local inhabitants turned to growing strawberries instead of fishing.
+Around the 1880's it was discovered that the area was very well suited to growing flowers and horticulture.
+Strawberry cultivation declined and flower cultivation and horticulture started to emerge with the cultivation of lilac, but later switched to potted plants and cut flowers.

-- The Historical Gardens
+- The Historical Gardens (Historische Tuin)

 - Aalsmeer Flower Auction